waaah/brighte-server/README.md

 6. `npm run db:bootstrap` - Bootstraps a new containerized database instance
 7. `npm run db:migrate:generate` - Automatically generates a new migration based on entity changes
 8. `npm run db:migrate:run` - Runs any new migration changes
+9. `npm run db:start` - Starts the Containerized Database if its not running.
+If the container does not exist, run `npm run db:bootstrap`
+9. `npm run db:stop` - Stops the Containerized Database.
+If the container does not exist, run `npm run db:bootstrap`